administer-org/documentation/AOS/maintaining/setup.md

+---
+title: AOS Setup
+description: Learn how to download and run AOS on your own server.
+---

 # AOS Setup

 Setting an AOS Server up is simple!
 Just follow a quick few steps and you'll be ready for production